-- (1) "300-foot setback" means an area that is at least 300 feet landward from the mean high water line of tidal waters from the landward boundary of a tidal wetland that is provided on a growth allocation site in order to provide habitat and stormwater benefits to supplement benefits required in accordance with COMAR 27.01.09. - (2) "Consistent with"
+- (1) "300-foot setback" means an area that is at least 300 feet in width, as measured from the landward boundary of tidal waters or wetlands, that is provided on a growth allocation site in order to provide habitat and stormwater benefits to supplement benefits required in accordance with COMAR 27.01.09.

+- (2) "Consistent with"

-- (a) For a growth allocation that is to be located in a priority funding area, "Consistent with" means that a standard or factor will further, and not be contrary to, all of the following items in the comprehensive plan:
+- (a) For a growth allocation that is to be located in a priority funding area, "Consistent with" means that a standard or factor will further, and not be contrary to, the following items in the comprehensive plan:

 - (i) Policies;

 - (ii) Timing of the implementation of the plan, of development, and of rezoning; and

 - (iii) Development patterns.

 - (b) For a growth allocation that is not located in a priority funding area, "Consistent with" means a standard or factor will further, and not be contrary to, all of the items under A.(2) above, as well as:

 - (i) Land uses; and

 - (ii) Densities or intensities.